 Don’t let your students get to that point.
 It’s not rude to correct a student, so don’t let them make mistakes—especially not if you hear them making the same mistake repeatedly.

 Here is where the world of the TOEFL really starts to invade your lessons.
 We don’t think that much about structuring our speech in normal conversation, but it’s really the most important aspect of TOEFL training.
 If you browse around for TOEFL-specific speaking advice online, via video or text, you’ll find the same type of guidance again and again: direction on how students should plan and organize their answers.
 Although organization isn’t the meat-and-potatoes of a good response, it’s the most commonly applicable way to bring a student up a few points.
 And going from a 23 to a 27, say, can be the difference between getting that TA position or not.

-What this means in practice is that you’ll want to know exactly how long students should spend on each part of each task—how much time they should devote to explaining the text in task 4, for example, or how much time to spend on their opinion in task 5.
+What this means in practice is that you’ll want to know exactly how long students should spend on each part of each task—how much time they should devote to explaining the text in task 3, for example, or how much time to spend on supporting details in Task 1.
 Transition words and phrases are also key for this, since they guide students through the logic of their answers.

 This helps so much because it makes the main points clearer.
 A response that bounces back and forth between points will be inherently harder to follow than a response with a clear structure.
 It may sound a bit stilted and awkward, especially if not done well, but a well organized answer will always communicate more clearly than an unorganized one.
 And when it comes to TOEFL speaking, communication is the name of the game.

 Oh, and one more thing.
 Record your students as much as possible.

 Record them, have them record themselves, listen to their recordings, and have them listen to their own recordings.
 This is an effective tool for all of the above, including pronunciation, content, and structure.